naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Selena: This was done in an hour and 25 minutes too!
 Impressive!

-Arrietty: And on top of that, the art looks really fantastic!
+Arrietty Happy: And on top of that, the art looks really fantastic!
 I'm really happy!

 Nadine Glad: It's Arrietty the Variety of the Arrietty series...

-Arrietty: Don't push it, Nadine.
+Arrietty Angry: Don't push it, Nadine.

 % ![](https://i.imgur.com/IeTnFYD.png)